bhatnags/ParallelGeneticsInspiredNeuralNetworkTuning/README.md

 ## Usage:
     mpiexec -n 7 python dnnt.py
     mpiexec -n 7 python innts.py
-This saves the output in a log file.
+This saves the output in log files.
+The code can be run in accordance with the availability of cluster nodes